PolinaKuksova2022/rsschool-cv/cv.md

 I work with fresh-year and second year students.
 I am teaching Mechanics, Thermodynamics, Waves, Electricity and Magnetism.

-In this year I worked on course "Phisics with elements of computer modelling" and my students keep me interested Fronted-develop.
+In this year I worked on course "Phisics with elements of computer modelling" and my students keep me interested Frontend-develop.
 This is my first step of learning pass.

 If you want to help me, text me)